thisago/wppGroupMembers/readme.md

 ## About

-Extracts all group members by just pressing `F2` with a open group in Whatsapp web!
+Extracts all group members by just pressing a button!

 ## TODO